Representations of Aut(M)-Invariant Measures: Representations

+We define the \defn{distribution} of $\f$, $\mu_\f$, to be the distribution of $\RandMod{\f}$ where the domain of $\RandMod{\f}$ is given the Lebesgue measure. \end{definition}

-An $\Aut(\M)$-recipe is similar to a $\Sym{\Nats}$-recipe except in the construction of the random structure we are allowed use the type of the elements in $\M$.
+An $\Aut(\M)$-recipe is similar to an $\Sym{\Nats}$-recipe except in the construction of the random structure we are allowed to use the type of the elements in $\M$.
 In particular every $\Aut(\M)$-recipe gives rise to an $\Aut(\M)$-invariant measure.